 Men’s Fellowship Breakfast

-The monthly Men’s Fellowship Breakfast was started at the beginning of 2011 by Fr.
-Pete Stanton, the priest associate at the time.
-The aim was to encourage the men of the congregation to develop a time when they could share their continuing experiences both outside and within the church family.
+This monthly meeting provides an opportunity for men to encourage one another by sharing their continuing experiences both outside and within the church family.
 It is also a time when the men of the church can invite friends and neighbors to join them in this time of fellowship.

-The monthly meeting is held in the church’s Parish Hall on the second Saturday of each month starting at 8:30 a.m. and is approximately one hour in length.
-We open with a brief prayer, offering up our thanksgivings, dine on a dish provided by one of the participants, have a discussion of a Biblical offering by one of the participants, and close with intercessory prayers that are offered up for friends and family.
-The present leaders of the program are church members Jim Capes, Corky Corcoran, and Norm Harris.
+The monthly meeting is held in via Zoom on the second Saturday of each month starting at 8:30 a.m. and is approximately one hour in length.
+We open with a brief prayer, offering up our thanksgivings, have a discussion of a Biblical offering by one of the participants, and close with intercessory prayers that are offered up for friends and family.
+The present leader of the program is Norm Harris.
 The fellowship is open to all men.

 Little Sisters of St. Clare